Battle of Hampden: Occupation of Bangor and Hampden

-Supported by three Royal Navy ships, Barrie and his troops entered Bangor at midday and called for an unconditional surrender.
-Barrie demanded the town's residents turn over provisions and quarters for his men, which were readily agreed to "since the commodore, who was a churlish, brutish monster, threatened to let loose his men and burn the town if the inhabitants did not use greater exertion to feed his men."
-Although Barrie ordered a ban on the consumption of liquor by his troops, some of them managed to acquire stocks of brandy.
-Accordingly, Barrie ordered an officer to destroy all stores of liquor in the town.
-Barrie's men proceeded to target six stores which sold alcohol, damaging or destroying $6,000 worth of property; many of Bangor's citizens fled to the surrounding countryside.
+The British entered Bangor on September 5 at midday, being greeted by several white flags placed by the town's residents.
+Barrie demanded the residents of Bangor provide provisions and quarters for his troops, which were readily agreed to "since the commodore, who was a churlish, brutish monster, threatened to let loose his men and burn the town if the inhabitants did not use greater exertion to feed his men."
+The occupational troops, who were quartered in the Bangor courthouse, two schools, and two large dwellings, were forbidden by Barrie from drinking alcohol.
+However, the troops looted stores and houses in South Bangor, and some of them acquired a quantity of brandy.
+Barrie subsequently ordered an officer to destroy all stocks of liquor in the town.
 A newspaper correspondent subsequently wrote that "We are alive this morning, but such scenes I hope not to witness again.
 The enemy's Soldiery... have emptied all the stores and many dwelling houses - they break windows, and crockery, and destroy every-thing they cannot move."

-During the night, the British burnt 14 American vessels across the river in Brewer.
-Before Barrie's men could burn any vessels in Bangor, the town's selectmen made a deal with him.
-Fearful that the burning of the ships would lead to a general conflagration, the selectmen offered Barrie a $30,000 bond and agreed to complete four ships on the stocks and deliver them to him in Castine.
-Barrie accepted the arrangement and seized a packet, four schooners and a boat.
-Before moving back down the river on the 4th, Barrie and John paroled 191 prisoners of war who were local residents, including Blake.
-Bangor selectmen estimated that the losses and damages to their town totaled $45,000.
+During the night, the British burnt 14 American merchantmen harbored at Bangor and nearby Brewer.
+Before any more vessels were burnt, the town's selectmen, fearing that the burnings would lead to a general conflagration, offered Barrie a $30,000 bond and agreed to complete four local ships on the stocks and deliver them to Castine.
+Barrie agreed, and also seized the remaining six ships: a packet boat, four schooners and a smaller boat, sending them down the river.
+Prior to his departure from Bangor on 6 September, Barrie paroled 191 American prisoners of war who were local residents, including Blake, after making them sign a pledge not to take up arms against Britain.
+Bangor's selectmen estimated that the thirty-hour occupation led to $45,000 worth of damages.